How Much Does a Gardener Cost in 2025?

 For a general clearance, it would take 2 hours or up to 1 day depending on the size and the amount of removal needed.
 A tree stump removal can take 4 hours or up to 1 day depending on the type of tree or the thickness of the stump.

 To install artificial grass, it can take anywhere from 1 day up to a week to finish.
-To fit a garden fence, it can take up to 1 to 3 days this depending on the number of fences being fitted and the size of the garden.
+To fit a garden fence, it can take up to 1 to 3 days depending on the number of fences being fitted and the size of the garden.

 Job Timescale